• Published May 17, 2024

 That said, leaders being intentional about any of these things will result in increased employee wellbeing — for both individual managers and their teams.

-Since the pandemic, there have been recent calls to stop framing wellness programs around self-care and instead focus on wellbeing for all, and it makes sense: If leaders don’t promote wellbeing for the collective, organizations will never be as strong or productive as they could be.
+Since the pandemic, there have been calls to stop framing wellness programs around self-care and instead focus on wellbeing for all, and it makes sense: If an organization’s leadership doesn’t promote wellbeing for the collective, the enterprise will never be as strong or productive as it could be.

-At CCL, our (Better) Leadership Project focuses on cultivating organizational cultures that truly support leadership on employee wellbeing — ensuring people are better than just good or okay.
+At CCL, we believe in cultivating organizational cultures that truly support leadership on employee wellbeing — ensuring that people are better than just okay.
 We’ve created a downloadable collection of leadership resources on compassion, wellbeing, and belonging with actionable tips gleaned from our research.

-When leaders are empowered to focus on employee wellbeing and create space to care for themselves and others, they become more effective — as individuals, on their teams, within their organizations, and even impacting their entire communities.
+When leaders focus on wellbeing and create space to care for themselves and others, they become more effective — as individuals, on their teams, within their organizations, and even impacting their entire communities.

 Ready to Take the Next Step?

 Take a meaningful step toward increasing employee wellbeing in your workplace by starting a conversation with colleagues on your team or at your organization.
-Download our Conversation Guide for leading with wellbeing.
+Download our Conversation Guide for leaders on wellbeing.

 Download Our Conversation Guide on Employee Wellbeing